by Tim Gilmore, 6/17/2014

 Bob Gray began his empire on McDuff Avenue.
 He came down to the stage from the upper level.
 Nearly every Sunday night, he baptized new converts in the fount behind stage, then disappeared inaccessibly, and thus more powerfully, into his office in the Sunday School Building reached by second-story walkway behind the Sanctuary.

-When Bob Gray died in prison in 1997, only 21 women and one man had filed charges of sexual abuse from when they were between five and 10 years old, while scores of children since 1949 had claimed he’d molested them.
+When Bob Gray died in 2007, only 21 women and one man had filed charges of sexual abuse from when they were between five and 10 years old, while scores of children since 1949 had claimed he’d molested them.
 At least one of them committed suicide.

 Gray told one little girl, “I am like God in this church and you are just a little girl.”